 But I took the advice, that time, I would have given my right arm to become popular except for reaching out to people that is, face to face.

-Do you know the result of my above experimentation ?
-I have zero followers in LinkedIn (where I was told business community hangs out) and where I am yet to complete my profile.
+Do you know the result of my above experimentation?
+I have zero followers on LinkedIn (where I was told the business community hangs out) and where I am yet to complete my profile.

 Alone in a Crowd

 Then let me talk about my working days.
 Naturally.
 As you guys would have guessed by now, I excel when working alone.

 Put me in a group project and then immediately I will be among the also-run.

 My inputs, some time valuable of course, are neglected and my achievements are underplayed.

 Don’t think I am playing the blame game to hide my inefficiencies, I don’t blame the group at all, it is how I am programmed.